groupdocs-annotation/GroupDocs.Annotation-for-Java-Dropwizard/README.md

 Please have a look at the LICENSE.md for more details

-## GroupDocs Annotation on other platforms/frameworks
+## GroupDocs Annotation on other platforms & frameworks

 - JAVA Spring [Document & PDF annotator](https://github.com/groupdocs-annotation/GroupDocs.Annotation-for-Java-Dropwizard)
 - .NET MVC [Document & PDF annotator](https://github.com/groupdocs-annotation/GroupDocs.Annotation-for-.NET-MVC)